andrewarrow/simplecoin.life/README.md

 So what's the point?

 To teach people how blockchain works.
-SLC is just to make people understand how bitcoin works.
+SCL is just to make people understand how bitcoin works.

 i'm looking to educate the masses on how it works with a simple example lay people can follow.